-From the 31 August 2020 access to indoor locker rooms and storage areas is permitted for the dropping off and collection of sports equipment or clothing.
+Access to indoor locker rooms and storage areas is permitted for dropping off and collecting sports equipment or clothing.
 The sports facility operator should ensure mitigating actions are put in place to minimise the risk of virus transmission including physical distancing, hygiene and cleaning measures.